golingon/lingon/docs/comparison.md

 ## Pulumi

-We looked at it, and it is a great tool.
+We looked at [Pulumi](https://www.pulumi.com/), and it is a great tool.
 However, we found that the developer experience could be improved.
 A lot of the arguments are raw strings and do not prevent us from writing invalid configurations.
 We would put Pulumi in the category of "more flexible Terraform".